stv707/ansible-x/README.md

  >**Note** : You need to configure NON Password based sudo escalation on each servers to facilitate the ansible execution [hint: /etc/sudoers.d/]

- >**Note** : You can modify the requirement to meet your machine spec, for example, you may remove serverc and serverd, but, you need to update the practice ansible config to use only servera and serverb
+ >**Note** : You can modify the requirement to meet your personal machine spec, for example, you may remove serverc and serverd, but, you need to update the practice ansible config to use only servera and serverb

+ >**Note** : if your personal machine do not meet the requirement, then , you may deploy the VM on AWS or Azure with trial account which should last for 30days ( because of the VM spec RAM is LOW )

 ### navigation